HaiShaw/cs255-project1/README.txt

         text data of another user if they happen to share the machine or browser.
 Instead the implementaion is designed to prevent passive attack as much as possible, i.e. user can't get any useful info of another even they share PC.

-    -   There are times you need to refresh a group page to have encrypted messages show up correctly.